 How did these cases go unrecognized?

 Recall that Pfizer used the FDA’s criteria to define “confirmed COVID-19” for its first primary endpoint.
 The FDA’s criteria included the following symptoms: (1) fever, (2) new or increased cough, (3) new or increased shortness of breath, (4) chills, (5) new or increased muscle pain, (6) new loss of taste or smell, (7) sore throat, (8) diarrhea, (9) vomiting.
-However, in regard to certain secondary outcome measures not reported in the NEJM article (for instance, see measures 14 to 17), Pfizer changed its definition of confirmed COVID-19.
+However, with regard to certain secondary outcome measures not reported in the NEJM article (for instance, see measures 14 to 17), Pfizer changed its definition of confirmed COVID-19.
 It did so by dropping the FDA criteria in favor of “CDC-defined symptoms.”
 CDC-defined symptoms included (1) fever or chills, (2) shortness of breath, (3) cough, (4) muscle or body aches, (5) new loss of taste or smell, (6) sore throat, (7) diarrhea, (8) nausea or vomiting, (9) fatigue, (10) headache, (11) congestion or runny nose.
 (For CDC-defined symptoms, see here.)

-Revision of Pfizer’s Efficacy Claim
+Revising Pfizer’s Efficacy Claim

 With all this in mind, a revision of Pfizer’s efficacy claim is in order.

 Recall the initial claim: A “two-dose regimen of BNT162b2 conferred 95% protection against Covid-19 in persons 16 years of age or older.”
-Or, as effectively communicated to the public: Pfizer’s drug is “95% effective against COVID-19.”
+Or, as it was effectively communicated to the public: Pfizer’s drug is “95% effective against COVID-19.”

 Now here is the claim revised in light of the trial’s limitations: Two doses of Pfizer’s mRNA vaccine reduced by ninety-five percent the probability of becoming infected with the original SARS-CoV-2 and experiencing a number of FDA-specified symptoms, beginning twenty-eight days after the first dose and up to a median of two months after the second dose, in persons sixteen years of age or older and who had not already been infected with SARS-CoV-2 (prior to the trial) and “who had been without serologic or virologic evidence of SARS-CoV-2 infection up to 7 days after the second dose.”